andrenovaes/eu4-mod/README.md

 # eu4-mod
-Helper to create a eu4 mod.
+Helper to create an eu4 mod.